 1947 - A classy view of the Fox Criterion as we look south on 3rd.
 The photo appeared on Alison Martino's Facebook page Vintage Los Angeles.
 Thanks, Alison!

 1950s - A postcard with the Criterion on the left.
-Thanks to Douglas Rudd for posting it on the Facebook page Photos of Los Angeles.
+Thanks to Douglas Rudd for sharing it with the Photos of Los Angeles private Facebook group.

 1954 - A photo from the Bill Beebe collection at the Santa Monica History Museum.
 It's also made an appearance on the SMHM Facebook page.
 The kids were there for a showing of a safety film sponsored by the Chamber of Commerce.